executablebooks/sphinx-jupyterbook-latex/docs/contributing.md

 ### Guidelines

-For information about development conventions, practices, and infrastructure, please see [the `executablebooks/` development guidelines](https://github.com/executablebooks/.github/blob/master/CONTRIBUTING.md).
+For information about development conventions, practices, and infrastructure, please see [the `executablebooks` development guidelines](https://github.com/executablebooks/.github/blob/master/CONTRIBUTING.md).

 ### Set-up